Gastric bypass surgery: Uses

-Gastric bypass is indicated for the surgical treatment of morbid obesity, a diagnosis which is made when the patient is seriously obese, has been unable to achieve satisfactory and sustained weight loss by dietary efforts, and has comorbid conditions which are either life-threatening or serious impairment to the quality of life.
+Gastric bypass is indicated for the surgical treatment of severe obesity, a diagnosis which is made when the patient is seriously obese, has been unable to achieve satisfactory and sustained weight loss by dietary efforts and has comorbid conditions that are either life-threatening or serious impairment to the quality of life.

-Prior to 1991, clinicians interpreted serious obesity as weighing at least 100 lb more than the "ideal body weight", an actuarially-determined body-weight at which one was estimated to be likely to live the longest, as determined by the life-insurance industry.
+Before 1991, clinicians interpreted serious obesity as weighing at least 100 lb more than the "ideal body weight", an actuarially determined body weight at which one was estimated to be likely to live the longest, as determined by the life-insurance industry.
 This criterion failed for persons of short stature.

 In 1991, the National Institutes of Health (NIH) sponsored a consensus panel whose recommendations have set the current standard for consideration of surgical treatment, the body mass index (BMI).
 The BMI is defined as the body weight (in kilograms), divided by the square of the height (in meters).
-The result is expressed as a number in units of kilograms per square meter.
-In healthy adults, BMI ranges from 18.5 to 24.9, with a BMI above 30 being considered obese, and a BMI less than 18.5 considered underweight.
+The result is expressed as a number in kilograms per square meter.
+In healthy adults, BMI ranges from 18.5 to 24.9, with a BMI above 30 considered obese, and a BMI less than 18.5 considered underweight.

 The Consensus Panel of the National Institutes of Health (NIH) recommended the following criteria for consideration of bariatric surgery, including gastric bypass procedures: